List of spits of Ukraine

-Through history, Ukraine's geography has underwent significant changes, with there being numerous spits that have emerged and disappeared through natural and artificial processes.
+Through history, Ukraine's geography has undergone significant changes, with there being numerous spits that have emerged and disappeared through natural and artificial processes.
 In classical antiquity, Tendra Spit and Dzharylhach both connected to the mainland coast to form a single, continuous spit called the Course of Achilles.
 (Note: Also called Dromos Achilles (Achilles' Drome).)
 Based on the combined current land areas of Tendra Spit and Dzharylhach as well as historical records, the Course of Achilles would have had a total area of between approximately 68.94 km2 (Note: The approximate minimum area of 68.89 km2 is calculated by the addition of the modern-day areas of Tendra Spit (12.89 km2) and Dzharylhach (56.05 km2).) and 315.4 km2, (Note: According to Strabo's Geographica, between the 1st century BC and early 1st century AD, the Course of Achilles had a length of 1,000 stadia and a width between four plethra (an ancient Greek unit smaller than stadia) and two stadia, which would have equated to an absolute maximum calculated area of approximately 315.4 km2.) making it one of the largest spits in Ukraine at that time.
 Another former, though smaller, spit was Seribna Spit, which was historically located at the confluence of the Samara and Dnipro rivers; (Note: Seribna Spit was recorded by Ukrainian academic Dmytro Yavornytsky as being downstream from the small islands of Shevsky (Шевський) and Hryniv (Гринів) on the left bank of the Dnipro and opposite from the large Stanovy Island (Становий острів) located on the river's right bank.
 Due to the flooding of these islands together with the spit by the creation of the Dnipro Reservoir, the precise location of the spit is uncertain.) it became almost entirely submerged by the Dnipro Reservoir after the Dnipro dam's initial construction in 1932.
 Currently, there are 45 (Note: Dzharylhach is recorded as an island (острів) in the Register and is thus not included in this count.) named geographical features recognized as spits in the State Register of Geographical Names—the country's official geoportal maintained by the State Service of Ukraine for Geodesy, Cartography and Cadastre.
 Of these, the largest spit in the country and the longest spit in the world is the Arabat Spit, which separates the western parts of the Sea of Azov from the Syvash—a large area of salty, shallow lagoons in Crimea.
 During the Russo-Ukrainian war, many of Ukraine's spits that came under Russian control as well as those near and far from the frontline have experienced significant damage or artificial alterations due to the fighting and detrimental policies of Russian military and occupation officials.